 Few realize that there are actual health benefits behind one of our greatest of senses—touch.

 One specific study demonstrates that the science of touch serves as our primary language of compassion and the primary spread of compassion.
-A plethora of studies demonstrate when touch lacks on infants and toddlers, they often possess developmental and societal issues.
+A plethora of studies demonstrates when touch lacks on infants and toddlers, they often possess developmental and societal issues.
 Multiple studies show how touch helps the immune system, lowers blood pressure, and helps protect against respiratory infections.

 Unfortunately, we live in a society in which we must be extremely careful when it comes to “touch.”
 With the #MeToo Movement, sexual predators, and plenty of men (Thanks Joe Biden) who appear to be “creepers,” more and more have distanced themselves from arguably one of the healthiest activities we can engage in multiple times a day–touch.

 We as a society, especially here inside the United States, have become extremists in nature meaning, we live in an all-or-nothing space.
 We lack balance.
 We lack an understanding that the world, in general, is not “after you” or trying to “take advantage,” or “get in the sack” with you.

 As a man, as a father… no, as a daddy, this is disheartening and things need to change.

 We, especially us men, need to stand up and earn some trust.
 We must learn that we can hug, we can touch, we can cuddle and snuggle.
 And we can do these things without being a “creeper” or a “predator.”
 We can do these things where others are comfortable and realize what we are doing is purely harmless and in fact, actually healthy full of love and compassion.

 Dads, today, pull your children deep into your arms and hold them not for a second or two but rather three or four, minutes if you will.
 Have them snuggle up against you on your favorite chair and watch Paw Patrol or The Kids Baking Championships or Ninja Warrior Junior or whatever favorite show your children may have.